Wuthering Heights Theme of Suffering

 Just about everyone in Wuthering Heights suffers physical and emotional trauma, and many of them even die from it.
-Heathcliff avoids physical illness, but his love for Catherine causes an extraordinary amount of suffering, both for himself and others.
-He seems to enjoy the suffering, pleading to be haunted by her after her death.
+Heathcliff avoids physical illness, but his love for Catherine causes an extraordinary amount of suffering.
+(He seems to enjoy the suffering, to be fair.)

 No one really wants to take responsibility for the misery that results from his or her own foolish decisions—including silly Isabella, who marries Heathcliff knowing he doesn't love her.
-No suffering surpasses that of Heathcliff and Catherine, and still they blame each other.
+No suffering surpasses that of Heathcliff and Catherine, and they blame each other.
 One of the last things Heathcliff says to Catherine, as she lies dying in his arms:

 He does have a point there.

 Questions About Suffering

 - Why does Brontë make everyone in love suffer?

 - Who suffers more, Catherine or Heathcliff—or someone else altogether?

 - Who are the sympathetic characters in the novel?